 - All-purpose flour for dusting

-- 1 pound baking apples scrubbed, sliced ⅛” thick, I used Granny Smith; about 2 large
+- 1 pound baking apples scrubbed, cored, and sliced ⅛” thick (I used 2 large Granny Smith apples)

 - 3 tablespoons brown sugar

 - 1 large egg